MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 description: Upgrade outdated NPM packages and make a PR with the lockfile changes
 ---

-The aim of these recipes is to upgrade dependencies in `package-lock.json`.
+The aim of these recipes is to upgrade your NPM dependencies in versioned lock files (like `package-lock.json` and `yarn.lock`).
+On a schedule or on a manual trigger.

-This could be run on a schedule or on a manual trigger.
+How to use the samples here?
+Run the workflow manually on GH or on a schedule (such as weekly).
+Review the PR.
+Then merge it if your usual CI test and build checks are passing.
+No need to touch the local command-line.

 ## Why?